Skip to content

 feather plugin update -y # update all installed plugins

-feather plugin update profiler # update a specific plugin
+feather plugin update console # update a specific plugin

 feather plugin update --remote --branch main